federicosanna/UNet-for-FEM-and-Stress-Distribution-Inference/README.md

-# Exploring-Design-Spaces
+# Stress Distribution Inference using U-Net Based Fully Convolutional Networks

 A Machine Learning approach to Finite Element Methods, using [U-Net](https://github.com/zhixuhao/unet) inspired architectures.

-This project has been developed as master thesis for in Imperial College London with the supervision of Prof. A. Bharath and Dr. Masouros.
+This project has been developed as part of my master thesis for in Imperial College London with the supervision of Prof. A. Bharath and Dr. Masouros.

 ![concept_diagram](https://user-images.githubusercontent.com/30337324/61964160-26730100-afc5-11e9-9c13-95d752d206fb.jpeg)